GabrieleTronchin/CinemaSample/Feedback.md

 - `Showtime + Movie + Showtime seats`: When creating a showtime, auditorium definition are retrieved, and seats for the showtime are created.
 - `TicketEntity` should not have references to other entities.

-Some patterns used in the Domain:

-- Factory pattern static create (Always Valid pattern)
-- Outbox pattern used in the `Ticket` entity to manage domain events.

 The application's structure is as follows:

 - **API**: contains models, controllers, and startup configurations.